Agamenon-sama/Cataract/README.md

 ports ranges are set with hyphens (-) and you can set multiple seperated port numbers with commas (,)

+in case of single port (not a range), instead of a port number, you can use a service name like http (80) or ssh (22)

 host specify the ipv4 hostname

 host6 specify the ipv6 hostname